 95% DDOT’s staff inventory of barriers to walkability is complete and DDOT is now partnering with University of Maryland’s Project Sidewalk, which uses resident observations to identify walkability issues.

-$10 million is available in FY17 to make repairs, once prioritizing is completed from most needed to least critical.
+$10 million has been requested (exact amount available has yet to be determined) in FY17 to make repairs, once prioritizing is completed from most needed to least critical.

 Domain 3 Housing